Rain-World-Modding/Rain-World-Modding.github.io/pages/using-mods/BepInEx.md

 ### Ability to run BepInPlugins

 BepInPlugins, as the name suggests, are plugins made for BepInEx.
 Simply put, they won't run on Partiality.
-As of 29th Dec 2020, only one BepInPlugin has been released, but it's inevitable that more will come (this excludes the BepInPlugins used within RW BepInEx itself).
+There are now a variety of BepInPlugins available, and they should tell you what they are.

 As mentioned at the top of the article, RW BepInEx supports the use of Partiality mods.